ddev/ddev/docs/content/users/install/ddev-installation.md

     ddev composer install
     ```

-    To check for errors during the `postAttachCommand` action, use the command
+    To check for errors during the `postCreateCommand` action, use the command

     - "Codespaces: View creation log”